dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  no

    TC_PAIRS_REFORMAT_DECK
      Set to true or yes if using cyclone data that needs to be reformatted to match the ATCF (Automated Tropical Cyclone Forecasting) format.
-If set to true or yes, you will need to set TC_PAIRS_REFORMAT_TYPE to specify which type of reformatting to perform.
+If set to true or yes, you will need to set :term:`TC_PAIRS_REFORMAT_TYPE` to specify which type of reformatting to perform.

      | *Used by:*  TcPairs
      | *Family:*  [config]
      | *Default:*  Varies

    TC_PAIRS_REFORMAT_DIR
      Specify the directory to write reformatted track data to be read by tc_pairs.
-Used only if TC_PAIRS_REFORMAT_DECK is true or yes.
+Used only if :term:`TC_PAIRS_REFORMAT_DECK` is true or yes.

      | *Used by:*  TcPairs
      | *Family:*  [dir]
      | *Default:* {OUTPUT_BASE}/track_data_atcf

    TC_PAIRS_REFORMAT_TYPE
      Specify which type of reformatting to perform on cyclone data.
 Currently only SBU extra tropical cyclone reformatting is available.
-Only used if TC_PAIRS_REFORMAT_DECK is true or yes.Acceptable values: SBU
+Only used if :term:`TC_PAIRS_REFORMAT_DECK` is true or yes.Acceptable values: SBU

      | *Used by:*  TcPairs
      | *Family:*  [config]
      | *Default:*  Varies

    TC_PAIRS_SKIP_IF_REFORMAT_EXISTS
      Specify whether to overwrite the reformatted cyclone data or not.
 If set to true or yes and the reformatted file already exists for a given run, the reformatting code will not be run.
-Used only when TC_PAIRS_REFORMAT_DECK is set to true or yes.Acceptable values: yes/no
+Used only when :term:`TC_PAIRS_REFORMAT_DECK` is set to true or yes.Acceptable values: yes/no

      | *Used by:*  TcPairs
      | *Family:*  [config]